-To reduce the risk of fire, electric shock, or injury to persons when using the dryer, follow basic precautions, including the following:

-- 1. Read all instructions before using the dryer. - 2.
-Your dryer should be installed in an area protected from weather. - 3.
+AWARNING injury to p erso ns when using the dryer, follow AWARNING To reduce the risk of fire, electric shock, or injury to persons when using the dryer, follow basic precautions, including the following: Read all instructions before using the dryer.
+Your dryer should be installed in an area protected from weather.
 Your dryer should be connected to a properly grounded 3-prong outlet and the correct electrical supply.
-See the Installation Instructions for complete information. - 4.
+See the Installation Instructions for complete information.
 Never dry articles in the dryer that have been spotted, cleaned, washed or soaked in gasoline, wax, paint, or other flammable fluids.
 The fumes can create a fire hazard or explosion.
-Always hand launder and air dry fabrics containing these materials. - 5.
-Never use heat to dry articles containing foam rubber or similarly textured rubber-like materials. - 6.
-Fire hazard and damage to some materials can result from: - operating the dryer with the lint screen loose, damaged or missing. - allowing lint to build up inside the dryer and exhaust system.
-The exhaust duct and interior of your dryer should be cleaned by a qualified technician at least once every two years.
-See page 11 for lint removal instructions. - 7.
+Always hand launder and air dry fabrics containing these materials.
+Fire hazard and damage to some materials can result from: operating the dryer with the lint screen loose, damaged or missing. allowing lint to build up inside the dryer should be cleaned by a qualified technician at least once every two years.
+See page 15 for lint removal instructions.
 Never allow children to play on or in the dryer.
-Close supervision is necessary when this or any appliance is used near children. - 8.
-When discarding an old dryer, always remove the door to prevent accidental entrapment. - 9.
-Do not tamper with controls. - 10.
-Do not reach into the dryer if the drum is moving. - 11.
-Do not let dust, lint, paper, rags, or chemicals pile up around or under the dryer.
+Close supervision is necessary when this or any appliance is used near children.
+When discarding an old dryer, always remove the door to prevent accidental entrapment.
+Do not reach into the dryer if the drum is moving.
 Do not install against draperies or curtains.
-Keep area around the exhaust opening free from accumulation of lint, dust and dirt. - 12.
-Do not install or perform any servicing unless you are qualified.
-Improper installation, repair, or servicing may result in personal injury or fire hazard. - 13.
-Do not use fabric softeners or products to eliminate static unless recommended by the manufacturer of the fabric softener or product. - 14.
+Keep area around the exhaust opening free from accumulation of lint, dust and dirt.
+Do not us fabric softeners or products to eliminate static unless recommended by the manufacturer of the fabric softener or product.
 Clean lint screen before each load.

-SAVE THESE INSTRUCTIONS

-FOR YOUR SAFETY
+SAVE THESE INSTRUCTIONS FOR YOUR SAFETY FOR YOUR SAFETY jk safei y

-If you smell gas:
+- If you smell gas:

 - 1. Open the windows.

 - 2. Don't touch electrical switches.

 - 3. Extinguish any open flame.

 - 4. Immediately call your gas supplier.